Machine-learning regression methods for American-style path-dependent contracts: Pricing techniques

 \subsection{Signature methods}

-We propose a novel alternative algorithm to R-FFNN and R-RNN based on signature, which is, roughly speaking, a tool that allows to extract features and summarise a stream over an interval.
-Again we design the algorithm to preserve the linear regression on which is based LSMC method, so that we can consider also the following algorithm as an alternative definition of the basis functions.
+We propose a novel alternative algorithm to R-FFNN and R-RNN based on signatures.
+We design the algorithm to preserve the linear regression on which is based the LSMC method, so that we can consider also the following algorithm as an alternative definition of the basis function.
+More precisely, we analyze two versions of the algorithm: the former one based on the truncated signature of a suitable transformation of the time series of observed asset prices, the second one on the randomized signature.
+Non-randomized signatures are, roughly speaking, a tool that allows to extract features and summarize a stream of information over a time interval.
+However, they may suffer from similar disadvantages as polynomials, such as the ``curse of dimensionality'', which can be overcome by randomized signatures.